 Poor Design Worst User Experience Leading to No Traffic

-It’s just same as visiting a new restaurant that has an ambience and food you are comfortable with and would repeat the visits.
+It’s just the same as visiting a new restaurant that has an ambiance and food you are comfortable with and would repeat the visits.

-Always remember that first impression is the last!
+Always remember that the first impression is the last!

 No Traffic for Not having a responsive layout